 In 2006, the Davidson Academy opened as the first free public school of its kind for profoundly gifted middle and high school students on the University of Nevada, Reno campus.
 Profoundly gifted students are three standard deviations above the norm on the bell curve, so they are at the extreme end of the intelligence, or IQ, continuum.
-Unlike traditional school settings, the Academy’s classes do not group students by age but by ability.
+Unlike traditional school settings, the Academy’s classes are grouped by ability, not age.
 Families have moved to Reno to attend the Academy from Alabama, Arkansas, California, Colorado, Florida, Idaho, Iowa, Illinois, Louisiana, Michigan, Montana, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania, South Carolina, Texas, Washington, Wyoming and Australia.

-To attend either Davidson Academy option, the Reno school or online high school, students must score in the 99.9th percentile on accepted intelligence and/or achievement tests; perform at a required academic level; exhibit intellectual and academic achievement; demonstrate motivation, social and emotional maturity, and an overall readiness for a fast-paced educational environment.
+To attend either Davidson Academy option, the Reno day school or Online High School, students must score in the 99.9th percentile on accepted intelligence and/or achievement tests; perform at a required academic level; exhibit intellectual and academic achievement; demonstrate motivation, social and emotional maturity, and an overall readiness for a fast-paced educational environment.

 For Nevada residents, both options – attending either the online or Reno school – are free.
 However, out-of-state students attending the online high school must pay tuition.